vsch/idea-multimarkdown/README.md

    and editing of markdown documents without full document format.

-2. Advanced features used for creating and maintaining markdown documents: refactoring, find usages, validation and auto formatting are only available in the Enhanced licensed version.
+2. Advanced features used for creating and maintaining markdown documents: refactoring, find usages, validation and auto formatting are available free for Community or Educational IDEs or with the Enhanced licensed version.
 15-day free trial licenses are available from [Markdown Navigator] page on my website.

 Release Road Map
 ----------------